Venice:

 century (and probably earlier) and was a highly organised shipyard,

-of visitors from its earliest days, being mentioned in Dante's Inferno
+imagination of visitors from its earliest days, being mentioned

-(in the Eighth Circle of Hell).
-It was the first production-line
+in Dante's Inferno (in the Eighth Circle of Hell).
+It was the first

-facility in the world, capable of producing in wartime a fully fitted
+production-line facility in the world, capable of producing in wartime

-fleet in a few months.
-It led the Mediterranean area in rope-making
+a fully fitted fleet in a few months.
+It led the Mediterranean area

-and in the production of cannons, mortars and small arms.
-So famous
+in length) and in the production of cannons, mortars and small arms.

-was Venice for its weapons foundry that the Arabic name for Venice
+So famous was Venice for its weapons foundry that the Arabic name

 We